publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch8/schI/m__us_usc_t42_s1437f.md

         (2) __Use of funds__

-            The amounts made available under this subsection shall be used only in connection with tenant-based assistance under this section on behalf of (A) any family (i) who is otherwise eligible for such assistance, and (ii) who the public child welfare agency for the jurisdiction has certified is a family for whom the lack of adequate housing is a primary factor in the imminent placement of the family’s child or children in out-of-home care or the delayed discharge of a child or children to the family from out-of-home care and (B) for a period not to exceed 18 months, otherwise eligible youths who have attained at least 18 years of age and not more than 21 years of age and who have left foster care at age 16 or older.
+            The amounts made available under this subsection shall be used only in connection with tenant-based assistance under this section on behalf of (A) any family (i) who is otherwise eligible for such assistance, and (ii) who the public child welfare agency for the jurisdiction has certified is a family for whom the lack of adequate housing is a primary factor in the imminent placement of the family’s child or children in out-of-home care or the delayed discharge of a child or children to the family from out-of-home care and (B) for a period not to exceed 36 months, otherwise eligible youths who have attained at least 18 years of age and not more than 24 years of age and who have left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act \[[42 U.S.C.
+675(5)(H)][/us/usc/t42/s675/5/H]\], and is homeless or is at risk of becoming homeless at age 16 or older.

         (3) __Allocation__

             The amounts made available under this subsection shall be allocated by the Secretary through a national competition among applicants based on demonstrated need for the assistance under this subsection.
 To be considered for assistance, an applicant shall submit to the Secretary a written proposal containing a report from the public child welfare agency serving the jurisdiction of the applicant that describes how a lack of adequate housing in the jurisdiction is resulting in the initial or prolonged separation of children from their families, and how the applicant will coordinate with the public child welfare agency to identify eligible families and provide the families with assistance under this subsection.

+        (4) __Coordination between public housing agencies and public child welfare agencies__

+        The Secretary shall, not later than the expiration of the 180-day period beginning on July 29, 2016, and after consultation with other appropriate Federal agencies, issue guidance to improve coordination between public housing agencies and public child welfare agencies in carrying out the program under this subsection, which shall provide guidance on—

+            (A) identifying eligible recipients for assistance under this subsection;

+            (B) coordinating with other local youth and family providers in the community and participating in the Continuum of Care program established under subtitle C of title IV of the McKinney-Vento Homeless Assistance Act ([42 U.S.C.
+11381][/us/usc/t42/s11381] et seq.);

+            (C) implementing housing strategies to assist eligible families and youth;

+            (D) aligning system goals to improve outcomes for families and youth and reducing lapses in housing for families and youth; and

+            (E) identifying resources that are available to eligible families and youth to provide supportive services available through parts B and E of title IV of the Social Security Act ([42 U.S.C.
+621][/us/usc/t42/s621] et seq.; 670 et seq.) or that the head of household of a family or youth may be entitled to receive under section 477 of the Social Security Act ([42 U.S.C.
+677][/us/usc/t42/s677]).

-        (4) __Definitions__
+        (5) __Definitions__

         For purposes of this subsection: